emmaC11/F1-monza-token-system/README.md

 * The column headings have a blue text colour to highlight that they are headings not user details.
 * The user must click the return button to return to the main menu screen

+> User Story: As a first time user, I want to view other attendees using the system.

 ![image](https://user-images.githubusercontent.com/83119583/192310364-308b0a09-49ba-43fc-985b-b1f70438f3a6.png)

 ## Add User